KeithSloan/GDML/README.md

       * start FreeCAD

 You should also see a dramatic improvment in import times with these builds.
-There is also the option to use enhanced rendering which helps with complex model
+There is also the option to use enhanced rendering which helps with complex models.

    FreeCAD | Preferences | Display | Render Cache | Experimental